TRIQS/nda/doc/ex8.md

 v = [2.7182,2.7182,2.7182]
 ```

-@subsection ex8_p4 Views on matrices and vectors
+@section ex8_p4 Views on matrices and vectors

 There are some @ref av_factories for views that are specific to matrices and vectors, otherwise everything mentioned in
 @ref ex4 still applies: